golfsong707/Capstone-Project_Task1_Analyzing-COVID-19-Data/README.md

 4. **Data Loading:**
    - Data was loaded using Python with the help of Psycopg2 and SQLAlchemy libraries to interact with PostgreSQL databases.
    - The DataFrame was written to a table named 'covid_19_data' using the 'to_sql' function.
-5. **Running SQL Queries with Jupyter Notebook:**
+5. **Running SQL Queries with PostgreSQL PG4 Admin:**
-   - SQL queries were executed within Jupyter Notebook using the 'ipython-sql' and 'psycopg2' libraries.
+   - SQL queries were executed with the PostgreSQL PG4 Admin query tool.

 ## Requirements
 - Python 3.x